Tattooed Man: Abel Tarrant

-Abel Tarrant is a burglar and former sailor who wields special chemical tattoos that enable him to create constructs.
-He later reforms and becomes a tattoo artist before being forced to battle Guy Gardner.

-Tarrant later returns to crime and joins the Suicide Squad before Mirror Master and Jewelee kill him.

-In Doomsday Clock, Tarrant is among the villains who meet with the Riddler to discuss the Superman Theory.
+Abel Tarrant is a sailor based in Coast City who turned to burglary.
+During one of his heists, he is exposed to chemicals, which leaves him with the ability to create physical objects using them.
+Tarrant tattoos himself using the chemicals so he will always have access to their powers.

+Tattooed Man originally has an advantage against Green Lantern because the chemicals' base was yellow, though the tattoos themselves were usually shown as purple.
+Green Lantern eventually beats Tattooed Man by making him concentrate on more than one of his tattoos.

+Tattooed Man later returns as a member of the Injustice Gang.
+He has tattooed much of his body, including his face.
+Tarrant is apparently murdered by Goldface's mafia for trying to con them.
+Years later, he would resurface, reform, and become a tattoo artist, involuntarily being forced to battle Guy Gardner.

+He resurfaced as a member of the Suicide Squad saying that despite his attempted reform, he could not escape his past and was upset the new Tattooed Man had been accepted into the Society.

 John Oakes

-The second Tattooed Man was John Oakes, the main character of the Vertigo series Skin Graft: The Adventures of a Tattooed Man by Jerry Prosser and Warren Pleece.
+The second Tattooed Man is John Oakes, the main character of the Vertigo series Skin Graft: The Adventures of a Tattooed Man by Jerry Prosser and Warren Pleece.
 Oakes first appeared in Skin Graft #1 (July 1993).

-Oakes is a cellmate of Abel Tarrant, who gives him cursed supernatural tattoos.
-He trains in Japan to control his abilities and absorbs the spirit of his lover Yuko following her death.
+Oakes is a cellmate of Abel Tarrant, from whom he learned the art of tattoo - with a supernatural edge.
+After being released from jail, Oakes learns that his tattoos are able to open arcane "doors" and involuntarily trap people as "tattoos" on his body.
+Further studying for the Irezumi master Kobo in Kyoto, Oakes learns to control his abilities, and defeats both Tarrant and the "tattoo killer" Mizoguchi Kenji by absorbing them.
+However, Oakes' beloved Yuko dies in the battle as well, which prompts him to absorb her to make her part of his own self.

 Mark Richards

-The third Tattooed Man first appeared in Green Lantern (vol. 4) #9.
-Mark Richards was a former U.S. Marine who went missing following a helicopter crash and was presumed dead until he showed up in Gotham City as a hit man.
-He claimed that the tattoos covering his body were the sins of men he had killed and that by the art of "sin-grafting", which he had learned from the nation of Modora, in which he takes the sins of others and puts them on himself, he claimed to be redeeming the men and women he killed.
-All his victims had tattoos of their sins.
-He was eventually stopped by Green Lantern and Batman.
+Mark Richards is a former U.S. Marine who went missing following a helicopter crash and was presumed dead until he showed up in Gotham City as a hit man.
+He claims that the tattoos covering his body are the sins of men he had killed and that he utilizes "sin-grafting" to absorb the sins of others.

-In Infinite Crisis, Mark becomes a member of the Society.
+In Infinite Crisis, Tattooed Man joins the Secret Society of Super Villains.

-He appears as one of a group of villains seeking to avoid being sent to the prison planet.

 In Trinity, reality is altered by the removal of Superman, Batman, and Wonder Woman.
-In this world, Morgaine Le Fay's Dreambound recruit Richards to replace one of their fallen number.
-He becomes Sun-Chained-In-Ink and gains sun-based powers.
+In this world, Morgaine Le Fay's recruits, the Dreambound, recruit Richards to replace one of their fallen number.
+He becomes Sun-Chained-In-Ink and gains the ability to control the powers of the sun: heat, light, and gravity.
 As the series progresses, Richards comes to dislike the Dreambound, deeming them "losers".
-Reality eventually returns to normal, depowering Richards.

-In Final Crisis, Richards becomes an honorary member of the Justice League while battling the Anti-Life Equation.
+Reality is eventually returned to normal and the original Sun-Chained-In-Ink is resurrected, removing Richards' new powers.